mcsammon/mcsammon.github.io/_posts/2018-02-01-stockscreen.md

 4) Accounting for "junky" stocks that get picked up by a value filter

 5) Impose restrictions, such as value-weighted portfolio beta

-Once the refinements are done, I plan on publishing a monthly list, with my top 10 and bottom 10 value and momentum picks.